Critical Evaluation of Studies Alleging Evidence for Technosignatures in the POSS1-E Photographic Plates: Historical searches for optical transients in photographic plates

-Researchers understood that a valid candidate for a GRB optical counterpart from an archival plate must first be established to be the result of an optical flash and not (i) a plate fault: crack, dent, scratch, static discharge halo, glass corrosion, emulsion backing fragment, random cluster of grains \citep{schaefer1990gamma}, endemic emulsion defect that creates a star-like false image \citep{hudec1993optical, varady1992background, schaefer1990gamma, greiner1990discrimination, greiner1987search}, or aging blemish \citep{greiner1990discrimination}; or (ii) an instrument or processing artifact: double exposure, pointing instability, or instrument vibration \citep{hudec1993optical}.
-Second, they needed to establish that the candidate was not due to any known real object: star \citep{schaefer1990gamma}, nova or dwarf nova \citep{hudec1994optical}, head-on meteor, satellite flash, aircraft flash \citep{hudec1993optical, varady1992background}, stellar flare, planetoid/minor planet, atmospheric event \citep{hudec1993optical}, or insect (e.g., firefly) \citep{schaefer1987perseus}.
+Researchers understood that a valid candidate for a GRB optical counterpart from an archival plate must first be established to be the result of an optical flash and not (i) a plate fault: crack, dent, scratch, static discharge halo, glass corrosion, emulsion backing fragment, endemic emulsion defect (spontaneous cluster of various sizes, shapes, and structures of silver grains \citep{schaefer1990gamma} due to manufacturing, exposure, or developing) that created a star-like false image \citep{hudec1993optical, varady1992background, schaefer1990gamma, greiner1990discrimination, greiner1987search}, or ageing blemish \citep{greiner1990discrimination}; or (ii) an instrument or processing artefact: double exposure, pointing instability, or instrument vibration \citep{hudec1993optical}.

+Second, these researchers needed to establish that the candidate was not due to any known real object: star \citep{schaefer1990gamma}, nova or dwarf nova \citep{hudec1994optical}, head-on meteor, satellite flash, aircraft flash \citep{hudec1993optical, varady1992background}, stellar flare, planetoid/minor planet, atmospheric event \citep{hudec1993optical}, or insect (e.g., firefly) \citep{schaefer1987perseus}.